bluenex/bluenex.github.io/posts/2022-05-09-new-blog-with-nextjs-tailwind.md

 ## Tailwind CSS

-In order to prepare myself for the next project, I try playing and researhing around to improve my knowledge to be able to decide whether to actually go with Tailwind CSS or not.
+In order to prepare myself for the next project, I try playing and researching around to improve my knowledge to be able to decide whether to actually go with Tailwind CSS or not.
 And that is when I found a post by [Code in the Wind #1](https://www.facebook.com/events/5398524660192656/?post_id=5402035836508205&view=permalink) and learned about [tailwindPLAY](https://play.tailwindcss.com/).
 In that post there is an example question so I tried drawing without previous knowledge about Tailwind CSS and once I finished the question, I gained some confidence to try it out more.

 ## A new website